 Supporting the provision of quality welfare for seafarers and their dependants

-The Maritime Charities Group was established in 2003.
-The group’s membership is comprised of Seafarers UK, Merchant Navy Welfare Board, Trinity House, Nautilus International, Seafarers' Hospital Society and the Royal Navy & Royal Marines Charity.
-The administration of the MCG lies with Seafarers UK ( www.seafarers-uk.org ).
+The MCG was established in 2003.
+The MCGs membership is comprised of The Seafarers' Charity, Merchant Navy Welfare Board, Trinity House, Nautilus International, Seafarers' Hospital Society and the RNRMC.
+The administration of the MCG lies with The Seafarers' Charity ( https://www.theseafarerscharity.org/ ).
 The Chairmanship of the MCG lies with the independent Chairman, Cdr Graham Hockley, and the current Programme Development Manager is Ben Gibbons.

 The MCG aims to collaborate closely by understanding one another’s policies and grant making criteria, sharing information, jointly funding larger grants and encouraging good practice.